 While watching the interviews with Sơn Tùng M-TP and following his stories, I realized that the most valuable thing of a guy is not what he’s created in his life but his attitude towards his work.
 Anh none of those famous singers nowadays doesn’t take their career serious.
 When typing these words I know they’re quite didactic but before knowing Tùng’s story I never recognized that, it was somewhat a pity.

-I was moving with the way Tùng proudly, excitedly and honestly talked about his activities and achivements during those lastest years since he was a high school student creating songs with his sluggish computer in his hometown, till the day he took his first flight to Ho Chi Minh City with his budding vision for the future ahead, till the day he eventually was on a glorious stage and surrounded by his fans.
+I was moved with the way Tùng proudly, excitedly and honestly talked about his activities and achivements during those lastest years since he was a high school student creating songs with his sluggish computer in his hometown, till the day he took his first flight to Ho Chi Minh City with his budding vision for the future ahead, till the day he eventually was on a glorious stage and surrounded by his fans.
 It never occurred to me that I will care about him so much like this.
 Because his music is never my cup of tea.

 But I start listening to them these day just because his story which I don’t know to what extent exasperated really stirs my emotions.
 Since I can’t assume how much a person can change during four or five years after graduating from high school, looking at Tùng’s selfie photos five years ago and his images appearing almost everywhere today I think everything can become so legendary when time elapses unless one figures out one’s way.
 I respect Sơn Tùng, not for his works much, but for his view towards life and work.
 Anyways, such interview can be so didactic, but I believe in and respect the way Tùng distincly regards everything he does these day as his passion and responsibility without any excessive complaints and explanations, from his style of dressing to the encounters of scandals, etc.